 When Leap and I go on our Disney trips sans tadpoles, Grand Floridian is our number one pick because of the calm, peaceful ambiance and the on-site, state-of-the-art spa.
 It is heavenly and offers every relaxing service you could ever imagine.
 Plus, if you get a chance, visiting during the holidays makes for extra magic with the larger-than-life gingerbread display and Christmas tree in the lobby.
 Learn more about the Grand Floridian in our hoppin' guide.

 For those who love all things modern — Disney's Contemporary Resort

 When I was a young tadpole, I thought monorails were the most amazing things on Earth.
-Still do, to be honest.
-What's even more mind-blowing to me than a monorail traveling THROUGH a hotel is how convenient this is for traveling to our favorite park: Magic Kingdom.
+(Still do, to be honest.)
+What's even more mind-blowing to me than a monorail traveling through a hotel is how convenient this is for traveling to our favorite park: Magic Kingdom.

-This iconic hotel's decorations include multiple Mary Blair pieces (an Imagineer whose name you may recognize from "The Imagineering Story," and whose style you may recognize in "it's a small world") pieces, and rooms are chic with a spacious layout (many standard rooms can sleep up to five.
+This iconic hotel's decorations include multiple Mary Blair pieces (an Imagineer whose name you may recognize from "The Imagineering Story," and whose style you may recognize in "it's a small world").
+Rooms are chic with a spacious layout; many standard rooms can sleep up to five.
 Rooms have recently been refurbished to include "The Incredibles" theming.
 The Contemporary is a great option if you're planning for a big group (family reunions, business trips) and want to appeal to a wide variety of tastes.